Just say No to Pumpkin Puree from a can

-Okay, that headline might have been just a little wee dramatic.
-I am totally on side with using canned pumpkin as it is just so handy but now that I know how easy it is to make your own homemade pumpkin puree I may be a little less likely to reach for the can.
+Okay, that might sound just a wee dramatic.
+I am completely supportive of using canned pumpkin since it is so handy but now that I know how easy it is to make homemade pumpkin puree, I may be a little less likely to reach for the can.

 Now all you have to figure out is what amazing things you are going to make with your newly made puree.
 The list is almost endless.
 You could make maple pumpkin puree which is a great ice cream topper or maple ice cream…or you could try a Pumpkin Iced Latte that is so much better than anything you can get from a coffee shop.
 I’m about to try to make some pumpkin apple cider.
-Fingers crossed – worst case scenario is that my house is about to smell A-maz-ing!
+Fingers crossed – the worst-case scenario is that my house is about to smell A-maz-ing!

 [clickToTweet tweet=”You may never open another can of pumpkin puree again.” quote=”You may never open another can of pumpkin puree again.”]

 Store your fresh pumpkin puree in the fridge or you can freeze it and enjoy it for months to come.